 Securing Highly Sensitive Data

 Data in this category requires extraordinary protection because it has the potential to cause severe damage to people or the university if it is lost or accessed by unauthorized persons.

 Examples include, but are not limited to: extensive personal information lists (sets of information that form a "complete picture" of a person); a file of passwords to other systems; police records; medical records; formulae for dangerous substances; bank account information; internal EEO accusations (or other information that would cause great personal reputational damage); crosswalks (lists that match two ID numbers like SSNs and G Numbers).
 These are just a sample of the type of data that requires extraordinary security measures.

 Security at this level is best handled by in-depth consultation with the Director of IT Security, Curtis McNay.
 Please contact Curtis to arrange a consultation at 703-993-4183.
 If you need assistance implementing the "Security Tips " listed below, please contact the ITU Support Center at 703-993-8870.

 Some Warnings About Highly Sensitive Data:

-- NIST-certified encryption software must be used to protect Highly Senstive data on mobile devices.
+- NIST-certified encryption software must be used to protect Highly Sensitive Data on mobile devices.
 If you have been authorized by your Data Steward to carry or store "highly sensitive" data, please contact the ITU Support Center and request encryption.

-- Highly Sensitive data should not be accessed remotely unless you are using a secure Virtual Private Network (VPN).
+- Highly Sensitive Data should not be accessed remotely unless you are using a secure Virtual Private Network (VPN).
 To use the university's VPN solution please fill out the VPN request form.
-This is for university-owned systems only.